AI4Bharat/indicTrans/README.md

 | Gujarati (gu) | Malayalam (ml) | Punjabi (pa) |

-## Using the model for inference
+## Using the model for Inference

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AI4Bharat/indicTrans/blob/main/indictrans_fairseq_inference.ipynb)

-^ follow the instructions here to setup the environment with required libraries, download the pretrained models and run inference
+The colab notebook can be used to setup the environment, download the fine-tuned models and run inference.

-## Needed
+## Installation
+<details><summary>Click to expand </summary>
  Clone these repositories and keep them under the mentioned folder_names:

 indic_nlp_library    - clone this [repo](https://github.com/anoopkunchukuttan/indic_nlp_library)